 While perusing the web for royalty free music, you're probably going to see something about two other supposedly free music sources — public domain and Creative Commons.

-The term 'public domain' is used to describe music that has no copyright and is essentially free for anyone to use.
+The term "public domain" is used to describe music that has no copyright and is essentially free for anyone to use.
 Public domain music would be music published before 1923 or any music specifically released by the creator as public domain.

-As for Creative Commons music, you should also think twice.
+You should also think twice about Creative Commons music.
 The idea behind Creative Commons licenses is great.
 It basically allows content creators to use free music (and other media) in their own work.

 Everything seems great until you get an email about you improperly using the Creative Commons music.
-You might have not first asked permission to the music owner or you used the track for a commercial purpose, not realizing the terms only covered non-commercial or private use.
+You might have not first asked permission to the music owner or you used the track for a commercial purpose, not realizing the terms only covered private use.

 Creative Commons isn't the most reliable option for music.
 It's easy to make legal errors without realizing it, and again, the library of Creative Commons music is sparse compared to royalty free.

-Other sites might squeeze some fine print into their agreements about the user (you) no longer owning the license to a track you downloaded if you cancel your subscription with them.
-Even if you choose to cancel your subscription with us, every single track you downloaded is safe.
+Other sites might squeeze some fine print into their agreements about you no longer owning the license to downloaded tracks if you cancel your subscription with them.
+Even if you cancel your subscription with Soundstripe, every track you downloaded is safe.